 The natural characteristics of sustainable and reclaimed oak (grain patterns, knots, variations in colouring etc.) are not considered to be faults.
 They are part of the unpredictable beauty of nature.
 We often use these characteristics to effect in our furniture making.
 This feature is most noteworthy on our bespoke dining tables which may contain cracking on the legs.
 The effect can be utterly striking and one we wouldn’t be without.

 Why is our oak sustainable?

 The sawmills of France produce a lot of the worlds oak timber.
-An ever increasing percentage of this oak is coming from sustainable managed forests who rotate on a 200 year life cycle!
+An ever increasing percentage of this oak comes from sustainable managed forests that rotate on a 200 year life cycle!
 Oak is hard to surpass as an ethical and sustainable material.
 Before it is felled, an oak tree will have absorbed plenty of carbon dioxide throughout it’s long life.
 Its’ longevity as a material makes it one of the first choices for carpenters and furniture makers.
 Oak trees will not start to be productive and produce acorns until they are 20 years old.
 Some trees will not produce seed until they are even 50 years old.